Community Health Workers in Rural Communities

 - Patients' homes

 - Faith- and community-based organizations

 - Healthcare systems

 - State, local, tribal, and territorial governmental public health agencies

 Provides reports, websites, and education materials about CHWs and their roles and services addressing the following topics: asthma, cancer, cardiovascular disease, diabetes, infectious disease, injury prevention, obesity, physical activity, and general resources.

 Organization(s): Centers for Disease Control and Prevention, Center for State, Tribal, Local, and Territorial Support

 APHA: Community Health

-Describes a comprehensive national study of the CHW workforce and of the factors that affected its utilization and development in both urban and rural settings.
+Reports on a national study of the CHW workforce and the factors affecting its utilization and development in urban and rural settings.